vanpadd/tracks-user/README.md

 # tracks-user

-A react native app which allows users create their own walking, running and/or hiking tracks
+A react native app which allows users to create their own walking, running and/or hiking tracks